Will-Griffiths-Ireland/Mars-Colony-One/README.md

 ## **Defects**

 Being a basic HTML/CSS site there were not many true bugs/defects from my testing phase.
-I chalked most of my issues down to the learning process during development.
+I chalked most of my issues down to the learning process during development so didn't document them all.

 ### **Resolved**

+All issues I encountered during development were resolved

 ### **Unresolved**